 Eject and Reinsert Your SIM Card

-Your iPhone SIM card is located on a tray on the side of your iPhone.
-Be sure to use our guide on ejecting SIM cards to make sure you do it correctly!
+Your iPhone SIM card is located in a tray on the side of your iPhone.
+Check out our guide on ejecting SIM cards if you need help!
 After reinserting your SIM card, try connecting to the internet.

 Reset Network Settings

-To reset the network settings, go to Settings -> General -> Reset -> Reset Network Settings.
+Open Settings and tap General -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings when the confirmation pop-up appears.
+Your iPhone will shut down, perform the reset, then turn itself on again.

 Repair And Support Options

-If none of our software troubleshooting steps fixed your iPhone’s charging issue, you’ll probably have to get in touch with a customer support representative at Apple, your wireless carrier, or your router manufacturer.
+If none of our software troubleshooting steps fixed the problem, it’s time to get in touch with a customer support representative at Apple, your wireless carrier, or your router manufacturer.

-If buying a new phone is an option, use the UpPhone phone comparison tool to find the best prices on phones from Apple, Samsung, Google, and more.
+If your iPhone has a hardware problem, it may be worth investing in a new phone rather than paying to have your old one fixed.
+Check out the UpPhone phone comparison tool to find the best prices on new phones from Apple, Samsung, Google, and more.

 If you’re fed up with cellular data issues, it may be time to switch carriers.
 Check out UpPhone’s cell phone plan comparison tool to find a better plan!

 If you can’t connect to Wi-Fi on any device, contact your router’s manufacturer.
-There very well may be an internal issue with the router itself.
-Google the name of your router manufacturer and “customer support” to find the appropriate phone number.
+There could be an issue with the router itself.
+Check out our other article for more advanced router troubleshooting tips, or Google the name of your router manufacturer and “customer support” to find the appropriate phone number.

-We hope this article helped you fix the problem with your iPhone.
-Now you know what to do the next time your iPhone won’t connect to the internet.
+You’ve fixed the problem and your iPhone is connecting to the internet again.
+Make sure to share this article on social media to teach your friends, family, and followers what to do when their iPhone won’t connect to the internet.
 If you have any other questions about your iPhone or cell phone plan, leave a comment below!